LaurentRDC/pandoc-plot/README.md

 must, i.e. if the content has changed. `pandoc-plot` will save the hash of the source code used to generate a figure in its filename.
-Before generating a figure, `pandoc-plot` will check it this figure already exists based on the hash of its source!
+Before generating a figure, `pandoc-plot` will check it this figure already exists based on the hash of its source\!
 This also means that there is no way to directly name figures.

 Moreover, starting with version 0.5.0.0, `pandoc-plot` takes advantage of multicore CPUs, rendering figures **in parallel**.